chapinhall/empec/README.md

 ## Sandbox Scripts

 * `sandbox--emdi_package_functionality.Rmd` -- this file used as a place to explore functions, output, speed, and specifications of functions in the `emdi` package, which generates the Small Area Estimation output

+## Notes on the Scripts

+Throughout the codebase, there are two marker that signal attention to users:
+* /!\\ -- this is used in comments that are primarily advisory, explaining a key assumption, decision, or opportunity for future reconsideration
+* /*\\ -- this is used to invite users to alter or add to the code.
+Examples include diagnostics where some local information can be provided, or titling or explanation of figures to describe the patterns seen in the user's own data.
+Efforts have been made to ensure that the code is structured to allow for multiple users to contribute to a common codebase (e.g. by using conditional statements that select the appropriate figure title based on the `my_output_tag` value relevant to the local context), but for cases where larger deviation is required (e.g. where the codebase is modified to focus on a different public program requiring different data development) we recommend "forking" this repository for parallel development.